Selected examplary projects and publications

 The Cluster on Governing Sustainability took its starting point in the recent flourish of the private governance of sustainability initiatives.
 Private actors, such as business firms and civil society groups, have created numerous initiatives addressing pressing social and environmental problems, both at the national and transnational levels.
 Some of these are strictly private; others are collaborative efforts with the public sector.
-The cluster was particularly interested in examining corporate codes of conduct, public-private partnership agreements, labeling schemes, and standard setting by multi- stakeholder initiatives, with a focus on (1) legitimacy and accountability processes and strategies related to private sustainability governance; (2) the effectiveness and impact of sustainability initiatives; (3) the dynamics of the relationship between hard and soft law; (4) the influence of the state on private sustainability governance; and (5) the organization of sustainability management in transnational firms.
+The cluster was particularly interested in examining corporate codes of conduct, public-private partnership agreements, labelling schemes, and standard setting by multi- stakeholder initiatives, with a focus on (1) legitimacy and accountability processes and strategies related to private sustainability governance; (2) the effectiveness and impact of sustainability initiatives; (3) the dynamics of the relationship between hard and soft law; (4) the influence of the state on private sustainability governance; and (5) the organization of sustainability management in transnational firms.

 Cluster researchers: Professor Andreas Rasche, Department of Management, Society and Communication, and Associate Professor Steen Vallentin, Department of Management, Politics and Philosophy.